bleunguts/bleunguts/portfolio2023.md

 _ **Consultancy Experience** _: Risk system rationalisation & system integrations, Ticking OLAP relational table transformations, incomplete testing and lengthy releases

-_ **Description** _ **:** GRT is recognised as the banks unifying intraday platform for Equities and Rates; boasting simplicity, regular, consistent and automated tested releases, the gold standard of best utilization of the CS ticking OLAP relational algebra platform that is responsible for processing huge streams of financial data sets in real-time.
+_ **Description** _ **:** The GRT platform processes huge streams of financial data in real-time, providing unified intraday risk results for Equites and Rates.
+GRT boasts simplicity, regular automated tested releases, the gold standard of best utilization of the CS ticking OLAP relational algebra platform (huge financial data real-time cruncher).

 This programme involved migrating CS's FX intraday system that also publishes real-time P&L for spot/forwards/spot ladder but for the FX market into the wider and larger GRT ecosystem.